mlodygbelmondo/crazy-blocks/README.md

-# Magic Blocks
+# Crazy Blocks

-Magic Blocks is an application that allows user to create, play with and export block diagrams.
+Crazy Blocks is an application that allows user to create, play with and export block diagrams.

 ## Features